PArfect/ILBOD/README.md

 Most of the code is in French, but a UML Class Diagram is available in Diagramme folder.
 To summarize how the app works, we have made two facade class that are managing respectively the positioning and the map itself.
 The map is a graph of node having a location as well as four nodes for the four cardinal directions.
 As such, when an object is detected it is sent to the class managing the positioning which increments an integer for the different location where the object is present.
 The integer depends of factors like the frequency an object appears in the different locations.
 The location with the highest integer occurrence will be the location detected.
 Then the user can choose a destination in the scrolling menu and the path will be shown.
 The path is calculated using Breadth First Search algorithm.

+You can find a demo of the app in this video: https://youtu.be/Nc-hRDo3438 (the presentation is in French)